 During the Second World War Croydon Airport was converted to military use and it closed permanently in 1959.
 The Imperial Way industrial estate filled much of the eastern side of the site, while Sutton council built the Roundshaw estate on the part that lay within its borough.
 Shown in the photograph at the top of the page and marked with a big pink pin on the map below, Airport House now has serviced offices and an infrequently opened visitor centre.

 Industry began to withdraw from Waddon in the 1970s and the Croydon A and B power stations were decommissioned in 1973 and 1984 respectively.
 Waddon pumping station’s two steam engines were shut down in 1983 and the older of the pair is now on show at the London Museum of Water and Steam.

 Most of the disused industrial sites have since been filled by warehouses and superstores, especially along Purley Way, where hotels and leisure venues have also flourished.
 The largest of the developments is Valley Park, where an Ikea store opened in 1997 – retaining the chimneys of Croydon B power station beside Ampere Way.

 Waddon Marsh tramlink stop opened in 2000, near the site of Waddon Marsh station, which had operated from 1930 to 1997.

 Recently, Waddon’s most significant residential project has been Barratt Homes’ New South Quarter, between Purley Way and Wandle Park.
-The photo on the right shows Wandle Park in March 2015,* “following an extensive and expensive make-over.”
+The photo above shows Wandle Park in March 2015, “following an extensive and expensive make-over.”